 • On the other hand, I look at how people's life aspirations evolve to understand these trends better.
 This eases the design of more engaging Customer Experiences. (discover here)

-In this newsletter, I will focus on the first category, namely the health & self-care trends that companies can integrate in their business strategy to be more meaningful and socially relevant for their customers.
+In this newsletter, I will focus on the first category, namely the health & self-care trends that companies can integrate into their business strategy to be more meaningful and socially relevant to their customers.
 If it’s an upcoming trend, it means that companies and brands already apply it to make their customers healthier and happier.
 Of course, we will sometimes refer to the underlying life aspirations of a trend, because it is the raison d'être of a trend.
 It helps to understand the current and even predict future trends.

 The WHO got Healthusiasm